1. Home

 A permanent 7-day rolling fare cap

 With fare capping available to all subway, local bus, and express bus customers, the 7-Day, 30-Day, and Express Bus Plus Unlimited Ride MetroCards will no longer be sold.
-Customers can still pre-load $36 for unlimited 7-day travel onto an OMNY card.
+Customers can still pre-load $35 for unlimited 7-day travel onto an OMNY card.
 Any unused funds will roll over— no more use-it-or-lose-it.

 Ticketing policies on LIRR and Metro-North

-The proposed policy changes described below simplify ticketing rules and speed up the fare-collection process.
+The policy changes described below simplify ticketing rules and speed up the fare-collection process.
 They would be adopted as a pilot program, subject to ongoing review.

 More flexible ticket offerings